 The entire L.A.
 Lightning eSports team has been suspended for the balance of the Kraken IV season following positive drug tests for Kwik, a banned intelligence and mental speed boosting drug.

 “We run clean games at Kraken IV,” league commissioner Ivy Lang said in a press conference this morning.
 “No teams are above the law, even the top teams in the league.”

 L.A.
 Lightning, the highest-paid team on the planet, has long been controversial.

-eSports kingpin Drake Owen put the team together five years ago, luring the best gamers from seven different eSports leagues with the highest player salaries in history, and a total annual team salary of over $1 billion.
+eSports kingpin Drake Owen put the team together five years ago, luring the best gamers from seven different eSports leagues with the highest player salaries in history.
 Top team member D3r3k 37 would have made over $75 million this season alone, and the massive payouts have prompted calls from other team owners for a league-wide salary cap.

 Now, however, D3r3k 37 and all other L.A.
 Lightning teammates will forfeit all salary for the year, and team owner Owen will be forced to pay the largest team fine in league history: $100 million.